TwigCoder/voxel/README.md

-# Rust-Based Voxel Engine
+# Rust Voxel Engine

 ## Overview

-This project is a 3D voxel engine built entirely using Rust.
-The engine is designed to create a voxel-based environment, allowing for the rendering of various block types and interactions.
-The architecture is modular.
+This is a voxel engine built completely in Rust!
+This project was inspired by Veloren (an open-source voxel game built in Rust) and was an opportunity for me to learn the language whilst coding something I love!

-This project is a work in progress and is not yet ready for production.
-It is a personal project for me to learn Rust and 3D graphics programming and is inspired by Veloren.
+I plan to use this engine to create my own game in the future.

 ## Movement